fellowgeek/ohcrud/README.md

 ## Installation

-OhCrud utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
-So, before using OhCrud, make sure you have Composer installed on your machine.
+ohCRUD utilizes [Composer](https://getcomposer.org/) to manage its dependencies.
+So, before using ohCRUD, make sure you have Composer installed on your machine.

-To install OhCrud, first create a directory for your project in your webserver's root directory:
+To install ohCRUD, first create a directory for your project in your webserver's root directory:

-<pre>mkdir /var/www/OhCrud
+<pre>mkdir /var/www/ohCRUD
 </pre>

 Then run the following commands:

-<pre>git clone https://github.com/fellowgeek/OhCrud.git /var/www/OhCrud
+<pre>git clone https://github.com/fellowgeek/ohCRUD.git /var/www/ohCRUD
-rm -rf /var/www/OhCrud/.git
+rm -rf /var/www/ohCRUD/.git
 composer update
 composer dump-autoload
 </pre>